Current is a mobile app that offers fee-free banking, 4% APY on savings, transparent teen banking and a host of other features.

 Current Review: Summary & Final Verdict

-With a high APY, automated savings tool and an excellent teen banking platform, Current has a lot to offer.
+With a high savings bonus, automated savings tool and an excellent teen banking platform, Current has a lot to offer.
 Many of its features are designed to help prevent you from accruing debt and build toward things like an emergency fund or the ability to take time off from work.
 It can give you quicker access to your money, protect you from overdrafting with features like gas hold removal and provides money management tools to help you reduce expenses.

 It’s worth checking out if you’re living paycheck to paycheck, want a vehicle for high-APY savings or have teens you’d like to teach about managing their money.